 Copper rougher scavenger tail and copper cleaner scavenger tail are conditioned in a 1000 cu. ft. tank and split to two 400 cu. ft. conditioners which feed identical zinc rougher circuits.
 Each zinc rougher has a total of ten OK8 cells.
 The first four cells make up the rougher bank and the last six make up the rougher scavenger bank.
 Copper sulfate is added to the zinc conditioner tank and each zinc rougher scavenger drop box.
 Lime is pulsed into the zinc conditioner tank where the pH is controlled between 11.8 and 12.2, using a red jacket valve.
 The alkaline pH is required to depress iron.
-MIX is also split between each zinc rougher conditioner and each zinc rougher scavenger drop box.
+Collector blend is also split between each zinc rougher conditioner and each zinc rougher scavenger drop box.
 MIBC is also added to each zinc rougher conditioner.

-Zinc rougher concentrate from both circuits are combined and pumped to the zinc regrind pumpbox where copper sulfate and MIX are added to reactivate zinc, and lime is added to raise the ph to 12.0 Which helps aid iron depression.
-Lime is added to the first eleaner feed to bring the ph up to 12.3 to depress iron.
-Zinc regrind cyclone overflow reports to the zinc first cleaner which is composed of four OK8 cells.
+Zinc rougher concentrate from both circuits are combined and pumped to the zinc regrind pumpbox where copper sulfate and collector blend are added to reactivate zinc, and lime is added to raise the pH to 12.3 which helps aid iron depression.
+Zinc regrind cyclone overflow reports to the zinc first cleaner which is composed of three OK8 cells.
 Zinc first cleaner tail feeds the zinc cleaner scavenger whose concentrate reports to the zinc regrind feed pumpbox.
 The zinc cleaner scavenger bank is three OK8 cells.
 The zinc final column concentrate reports to the 32' zinc concentrate thickener while the column tail reports to the Zn regrind circuit.
+The Zn 1st cleaner cell #1 has the option of being diverted to the final concentrate (high Zn heads) or the column feed (low Zn heads).